 Just prior to the outbreak of hostilities, an internal conflict erupted within the Rokkaku clan of Ōmi, which had served as the protector of Yoshizumi while exiled from the capital.
 As a result, Rokkaku Takayori, the head of the clan, overruled impassioned appeals from the Iba clan (the deputy military governors of Ōmi) to continue support for Yoshizumi and, instead, sided with Yoshitane at the expense of Yoshizumi.
 In 1511, soon after learning this news regarding his former ally, Yoshizumi died of an illness in despair.
 His orphans were entrusted to Akamatsu Yoshimura of Harima and Hosokawa Yukimochi (the older brother of Sumimoto) of Awa.
 Later, the orphans adopted the names of Ashikaga Yoshiharu and Ashikaga Yoshitsuna (the Awa kubō, or shōgun of Awa).
 Despite the loss of Yoshizumi, Sumimoto’s army maintained their zeal, with Sumimoto appointing Hosokawa Masakata to serve as the commanding general to set-up an encampment and prepare for a defensive battle at a critical location between Tanba and Yamashiro provinces.

 Ōuchi Yoshioki commanded a powerful army mobilizing a majority of the influential landowners of the western provinces.
 En route to Kyōto, reinforcements for Sumimoto led by Akamatsu Yoshimura encountered resistance from supporters of Hosokawa Takakuni at Itami Castle in northern Settsu, preventing the forces from reaching the capital.
-And, Sumimoto’s backup to have the allied forces of the Hosokawa and Miyoshi from Awa land in Kinai did not materialize.
+Moreover, Sumimoto’s backup to have the allied forces of the Hosokawa and Miyoshi from Awa land in Kinai did not materialize.
 Yoshitane, Takakuni, and Yoshioki who had fled Kyōto maintained as before an army of more than 20,000 soldiers.
 By comparison, Sumimoto’s forces only totaled 6,000 men, including 2,000 men under Hosokawa Masakata, 1,000 men under Hosokawa Mototsune, and 3,000 men under Yamanaka Tametoshi.
 An attempt to launch a nighttime attack against the Ōuchi and Takakuni forces failed, with Masakata and others killed in action, so that Kyōto fell again to Yoshitane.

 Consequences of the battle

 Sumimoto returned to his home territory in Awa Province to devise another plan to recapture the capital.
 With the support of Miyoshi Yukinaga, Sumimoto continued the resistance and, in 1520, landed in the Kinai and temporarily succeeded in capturing Kyōto.
-However, at the Battle of Tōji Temple, Yukinaga was captured and forced to take his own life in front of Takakuni.
+However, at the Battle of Tōji Monastery, Yukinaga was captured and forced to take his own life in front of Takakuni.
 Sumimoto escaped to Itami Castle in Settsu.
 Having lost his short-lived administration, he became depressed and ill.
 Subsequent attacks by Takakuni caused him to flee to Harima Province, and he finally died later in 1520 at Shōzui Castle in Awa.

 During his extended stay in Kyōto, Ōuchi Yoshioki learned that rival clans in the western provinces, including the Amago of Izumo Province and the Takeda of Aki Province, began to take unsettling actions, while kokujin in the Ōuchi domain engaged in a series of rebellions.
 In 1518, Yoshioki returned to Suō Province to focus on restoring his regional power.
 He died of illness in 1529 without returning to the capital.

-Takakuni attacked and defeated Sumitomo in a violent take over of the clan.
+Takakuni attacked and defeated Sumitomo in a violent takeover of the clan.
 In 1521, he ousted Yoshitane and installed Ashikaga Yoshiharu (Yoshizumi’s son) as shōgun.
 This led to a confrontation with Sumimoto’s son, Hosokawa Harumoto.
 In 1527, Takakuni was routed at the Battle of Katsurakawara by the allied forces of the Hatano and Miyoshi which proceeded to capture Kyōto.
 In 1531, his army was decimated in a surprise attack by Akamatsu forces at the Collapse at Daimotsu, after which Harumoto ordered Takakuni to kill himself in the Kōtoku Temple in Amagasaki.